Bleeding Assessment

 Talk to your Primary Care Provider

-Treatment is available and you don’t need to suffer with the complications of prolonged bleeding.
+Now that you have gathered your bleeding history, you need to see a family doctor for a referral for further investigation. (blood tests) Treatment is available and you don’t need to suffer with the complications of prolonged bleeding.
 Check out Pipeline to Care to get more information on the referral system to the Manitoba Bleeding Disorder Program.